adegokeisrael/e23m23a23m23i23l/README.md

 This repo stores the input dataset, the dataset with the embeddings and the code used to generate this dataset.
 ## Architecture
 ![Capture](https://user-images.githubusercontent.com/47308654/206814161-0e9e918f-ee51-4cf1-9b80-87bfe33e92da.PNG)
 ## This project implements a fully funtional flask interfaced app written majorly in python for spam filtering.
 It employs a multi modal blocks consisting of a BERT Model,Light GBM classifier and a Naive Bayes classifier.
+The project reads email messages via the google gmail API and run it through our classifier to evalute its content.
+The result of evaluation is the prensented on the front-end.
 ## modals employed
 * Bidirectional Encoder Representations from Transformers (BERT) is a transformer-based machine learning technique for natural language processing (NLP) pre-training developed by Google.
 With Google leveraging BERT in its search engine,and across it text based product and by late 2020 it was using BERT in almost every English-language query.
 The model have been trained on extremely large corpus of text all over the web, hence having a good sense of text intent and 'understanding'.
 * Light GBM(Gradient Boosting machine) Classifier